PASMA Conference logo

 Bike:

 The venue is located on National Cycle Route 75, which runs alongside the River Clyde.
 There is a Nextbike station outside the SEC, as well as a covered cycle rack.
+If you bring an E-bike or E-scooter to the SEC, it must be stored in the bike shelter which is located outside the Clydebuilt bar & restaurant, across from the Armadillo.
 More info >>

 Air: